ssinari/reproduce-analysis/README.md

 of `PATH_TO_PROJECT_DIRECTORY` is `/home/USERNAME/reproducibility_project`.
 Relative paths like `../../reproducibility_project` and `~USERNAME/reproducibility_project` are not permitted.
-One way to get the full path to any directory in the Unix systems is to use invoke:
+One way to get the full path to any directory in the Unix systems is to invoke the command:

 ```sh
 pwd